Lori Campbell, Coordinator of English as a New Language, K-12

-The Department of English as a New Language hosted a Family Night on Thursday, March 13, 2014 at Otsego Elementary School.
+The Department of English as a New Language hosted a Family Night on Thursday, March 31, 2016 at Vanderbilt Elementary School.
 Families came together to sample authentic cultural dishes that represented the diversity of our English Language Learners.
-Children and adults got to participate in our live Flamenco performance, which was fun and educational at the same time!
-In addition, at our craft table children colored in globes, locating their country of origin and contributed to our ENL department quilt.
+Children and adults got to participate in a variety of crafts, which was fun and educational at the same time!
+At our craft tables children colored in flags, painted tortillas, created a paper Chinese New Year dog.
+ENL students engaged in musical chairs and pin the tail on the biblioburro.
 The night was truly a success and a big thank you for all those who attended!

 A special note to those that would like ALL of the HHH webpages translated into any language: please click on the button above Translate This Page.
 This will enable you to read our site in your language.